 Help your students retell a simple fictional text using a paragraph frame for support!
 In this activity, students will read a short story about a family's camping trip and then summarize it by filling in the blanks.

 Search Summarizing Fiction Text Educational Resources

 These resources will help your child by identifying the relevant information in fiction texts and using that information to summarize the story as a whole.
 These skills improve your child's reading comprehension and prepare them for research papers later on.
-Get them started on non-fiction text with these non-fiction text resources too.

 The Sum of Its Parts: Summarization Resources

 A concise summary of works of fiction and other reading materials signal that a student fully understands the what they've read.
 Learning to summarize strengthens comprehension and improves thinking skills.
 The Learning Library offers popular worksheets, extensive lesson plans, pragmatic hands-on activities and a selection of highly-rated printable workbooks all created by professional teachers.

 An added bonus of summarization practice is that the process introduces children to new topics through reading.
 For example, some of the complete lesson plans include a look at Francis Scott Key’s “Star Spangled Banner.”
 Kids will dissect the lyrics and learn the context the song’s history to uncover the meaning behind the patriotic anthem.
 Some other popular lesson plans on summary include an examination of “Bud, Not Buddy,” a book on the Great Depression.
 Convenient printable worksheets offer practical paraphrasing challenges as well as teach kids the difference between the big picture and smaller themes.